hitalos/laravel/README.md

 # laravel
 Docker image to run PHP (supporting Laravel) and Node projects.

+This image is for development purposes.
-This image it's for development. **Optimize to use in production!**
+**Not optimized for use in production!**

 In the latest update, I changed the base image to `php:alpine` for size optimizing.